 Like many people, I started my adventure into the world of inflatable boats with a leak-prone inflatable kayak.
-Made by Sevylor, as a kid I used the kayak nearly everyday during the summer.
+Made by Sevylor, as a kid I used the kayak nearly throughout the summer.
 Friends and I would take the kayak out into the middle of the pond we lived on, toss anchor and then snorkel around or try to chase some fish into the boat.

 Using that kayak was a blast.

 Except for the continual leak problems.
 No doubt part of the problem was, well, we were kids.
 Nobody bothered to inform us how to properly inflate the boat.
 As such, with the clarity hindsight brings, I often over-inflated the boat, which certainly didn’t help keep the fabric or seams strong.